DylanMeeus/springboot_jwt_blog/_posts/2016-03-07-hapijs-authentication-secure-your-api-with-json-web-tokens.markdown

 ---
 layout: post
 title: "HapiJS Authentication - Secure Your API With JWT"
 description: "HapiJS is a great framework for building NodeJS APIs.
-Learn how to create users and protect your API endpoints with JWT authentication."
+Get started with HapiJS Authentication to create users and protect your API endpoints."
 date: 2016-03-07 08:30
 author:
   name: Ryan Chenkie